smytjf11/BMIER_project/interaction/ReadMe.md

 Before running this program, make sure you have the following installed on your system:

 - Docker
-- Python 3
-- Any necessary Python packages, such as `speechrecognition` and `pyaudio`

 ## Running the Program